royhessels/I2MC/README.md

    data
 4. Run the algorithm

-Note: Signal Processing Toolbox is required for the default downsampling procedure.
-If not available, set opt.downsampFilter to 0.
+**Note**: _Signal Processing Toolbox_ is required for the default downsampling procedure.
+If not available, set `opt.downsampFilter` to 0.
 This will use a different downsampling procedure.

 Tested on MATLAB R2012a, R2014b, R2016a, R2017a, & R2019b